 Thanks Tendayi Viki and Andreas Klinger for reviewing this post.

-In the past, I designed peer learning programs for Oxford, UCL, Techstars, Microsoft Ventures and The Royal Academy Of Engineering.
-I also played a role in creating the Lean Startup methodology, and the European startup ecosystem.
+In the past, I've designed peer-learning programs for Oxford, UCL, Techstars, Microsoft Ventures, The Royal Academy Of Engineering, and Kernel, careering from startups to humanitech and engineering.
+I also played a role in starting the Lean Startup methodology, and the European startup ecosystem.
 You can read about this here.

-Getting retreats right for remote teams (2023)
+Retreats for remote teams (2023)

 What do you need right now?
 (2023)